Hey Kids (Start Here)

 Neither of them tell anything.

-So Mako says, “I do not agree with you.
-I do not think it was a ‘post-drift thing’.”
+So Mako says, “I don’t agree.
+I don’t think it was a ‘post-drift thing’.”

 “I believe it was every time that Dr. Lightcap would try to get you to sing and you said no. I believe it was the few times that Dr. Lightcap would try to get you to sing and you said yes.”

-“Maks,” Newt says, “get out of here.
+“Maks.”
+Newt tries not to smile.
+“Get outta here.
 First of all, the singing doesn’t do it for him.
 It’s definitely the guitar.
-Second of all, I’m pretty sure it was the nematocyst incident because he was not wild about the whole Newt-being-impaled thing on a visual level, but he stayed with me the entire time.”
+Second of all, I’m pretty sure it was the nematocyst incident because he was not wild about the whole Newt-being-impaled thing on a visual level, but he stayed with me.
+The whole time.”

-“Skye McLeod saved you,” Mako says, smiling at the memory of a handsome child with a bone-saw.
+“Skye McLeod saved you.”
+Mako smiles at the memory of a handsome child with a bone-saw.

 “Mako.
 I saved me.
 Skye McLeod just did what I told him to do.”

-“I do not remember it that way,” Mako replies, even though she does.
-“You must be kind to Dr. Gottlieb,” she says, picking the thread of her thoughts back up.
-“Because he has worried for you for so long.”
+“I don’t remember it that way,” Mako replies, even though she does.
+“You must be kind to Dr. Gottlieb,” she says, picking the thread of her thoughts back up, “because he has worried for you for so long.”

 “I know,” Newt replies.

 “This is not good.
 This drive, this far climb.
 This sitting on the edge of the Wall,” Mako says.
-“You must get up and turn around and look over the other side, toward home.”
+“You should get up and turn around.
+Look over the other side.
+Toward home.”

 “It’s a thought,” Newt replies.

-“It is not a thought,” Mako says, standing and then pulling insistently at his jacket.
-She helps him rise because she does not trust him this close to the edge; he is so tired and she knows he is not as steady as once he was.
+“It’s more than a thought.”
+Mako stands and tugs at his jacket.
+She helps him rise because she doesn’t trust him this close to the edge; he is so tired and he’s not as steady as once he was.
 They walk across the top and look back, in the other direction, over the cement and the city and Oblivion Bay.

 “I find this less satisfying,” Newt says.

-“Then it is time to go,” Mako replies.
-She wants to tell him that he should never come back, but that is not a thing that can be told to him, she thinks.
+“Then it’s time to go.”
+Mako wants to tell him he should never come back, but it’s not a thing that can be told to him, she thinks.

 “Yes,” she says.